Fischer-L/JsonStrings2AndroidStrings/README.md

 	// The name of this array, "string", is exactly equal to the string node's tag name, <string>
 	"string" : [

-		// This object stores the info/values of one string node resource {
+		// This object stores one string node's resources in different languages.
+		{
 			// The value of the name attribute
 			"name" : "title",